RobSpectre/Cameo-Price-Is-Right/README.rst

 ***************
-Twilio Reveal Template
+childsafe.ai Reveal Template
 ***************

-A template project for `Reveal.js`_ presentations used for my `Twilio`_ talks.
+A template project for `Reveal.js`_ presentations used for my `childsafe.ai`_ talks.

 **Table of Contents**